webplatform/docs/css/properties/background-position/index.md

 }}{{CSS Property Value
 |Data Type=30% top
 |Description=A combination of different types of value (in this case, percentage then keyword) is allowed.
+}}{{CSS Property Value
+|Data Type=30%
+|Description=If only a single value is included, that is taken as the horizontal value, and the vertical value is set as <code>center</code>.
+}}{{CSS Property Value
+|Data Type=30% 15%, 40% 80%, 10px 10px
+|Description=If you have applied multiple background images to an element, you can give each background image a different position by specifying multiple background position values delimited by commas.
+The values supplied will cycle so that all images are given a <code>background-position</code>, for example if four background images are specified and only two position values, position 1 will be applied to images 1 and 3, and position 2 to images 2 and 4.
+}}{{CSS Property Value
+|Data Type=bottom 10px right 15px
+|Description=CSS3 includes the new four value <code>background-position</code> syntax, which allows you to choose which sides of the element you are positioning the background image relative to (values 1 and 3), and then the distance away from those sides (values 2 and 4).
+So this example says that you want to position the background image 10 pixels from the bottom of the element, and 15 pixels from the right.
+If you miss out one of the offset values, the other is assumed to be 0.
 }}
 }}
 {{Examples_Section